rogerkwinters/gettingandcleaningdata/Codebook.md

 Raw Dataset | Tidy Dataset
 --- | ---
-Raw data from observations as described above | Adjusted variable names plus calculated averages of the raw data
+Raw data from observations as described above | Adjusted variable names plus calculated averages of the raw data Classes ‘data.table’ and 'data.frame':	10299 obs. of  68 variables | Classes ‘data.table’ and 'data.frame':	180 obs. of  68 variables

 Variables
 =========